-In the same vein as my multi-tasking fantasy, Graanmarkt 13 is an utterly unique combination of residence and retail space which opened earlier this year in Antwerp, Belgium.
+Graanmarkt 13 is an utterly unique combination of residence and retail space which opened in 2010 Antwerp, Belgium.
 The proprietors, Ilse Cornelissens and Tim Van Geloven, live on the top floor.
-The lower floors comprise the store which is furnished (read merchandised) with cherry-picked furnishings, fashion, jewelry, and objets d’art.
-Project architect Vincent Van Duysen opted for open but cozy spaces rather than grand architecture aiming to continue the accessible, home-like atmosphere.
+The lower floors comprise the store which is furnished (read merchandised) with curated furnishings, fashion, jewelry, and objet d’art.
+Project architect Vincent Van Duysen still opted for open but cozy spaces rather than grand architecture aiming to continue the accessible, home-like atmosphere.
 Ilse explains, “Our home, in a way, is open to everyone.”

 Residence and retail further combine with a gallery space and a restaurant headed by Chef Seppe Nobels.
 Graanmarkt 13’s art director Bob Verhelst explains of the unorthodox program, “It’s clear we want to do it our way, not the fashion-system way as we know it today.”
 Custom fixtures by PSLAB light the spaces with a modern, industrial touch.